-Many parents may spend a bit of time worrying about how many times your child goes or is constipated.
+Many parents may spend a bit of time worrying about how many times their child goes or is constipated.
 According to research there is 1-36% of children being constipated and is more prevalent in boys.
 If your child has constipation or poos in their pants past their developmental age, you might have come across the term ‘Encopresis’ or Soiling?

 Eric the Bowel and Bladder Charity define Encopresis as:

 ‘The passage of a normal poo in an inappropriate place’ – for example a child who chooses to do their poo behind the sofa.
 It is not associated with constipation.
-Primary Encopresis is a name given to children never potty trained, Secondary Encopresis can be diagnosed following a trauma or constipation, hence, soiling is an overall term for both.
+Primary Encopresis is a name given to children never potty trained, Secondary Encopresis can be diagnosed following trauma or constipation, hence, soiling is an overall term for both.

 What goes wrong in the body when we soil